How an online search for abortion pills landed this woman in jail

 It’s not just internet search results that can lay the groundwork for overzealous prosecutors seeking to punish women for what happens to their pregnancies.
 It can sometimes be as simple as the texts you send your friends.

 When she began to have complications, Patel and her friend texted back and forth until Patel went to an emergency room with heavy vaginal bleeding.
 She later admitted that she had miscarried a stillborn fetus and left it in a trash bag in a nearby dumpster.
-Patel, the child of two conservative Indian immigrants who did not believe in premarital sex, was afraid of their reaction when they found out she was pregnant.
+Patel, the daughter of conservative Indian immigrants who did not believe in premarital sex, was afraid of their reaction when they found out she was pregnant.

 Unlike Fisher’s case, law enforcement did obtain a search warrant for Patel’s phone.
 The unencrypted text messages between friends served as the basis of the prosecution’s case against her, and helped lead to her ultimate conviction of feticide and child neglect in 2015.